-If you want to be kept up to date on more healthy eating tips like this, then please subscribe to the blog mailing list (it takes 30 seconds) and you will get sent the new recipes straight to your inbox.
+Do you want to be kept up to date on more posts like Healthy Eating on a Budget?
+Please subscribe to the blog mailing list (it takes 30 seconds).
+You will get sent the new recipes straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.
-Click here to sign up

 Here are my tips on how to save yourself some money and how to be healthy on a budget.